azavea/vagrant-cartodb/README.md

-# ansible-cartodb
+# vagrant-cartodb
-Ansible role to build a vagrant setup for CartoDB
+Ansible role to build a vagrant-based development box for CartoDB

-Currently targets tag 3.12.2 on January 29, 2016

 ## Requirements